We Try Out The TotsBots PeeNut Reusable Nappies

 Do you use cloth nappies?
 What do you think?

-P.S.
-If you liked our Tots Bots Peenut review, here are 32 things you’ll obsess about in the baby’s first year, and the G word.
+- P.S.
+If you liked our Tots Bots Peenut review, here are 32 things you’ll obsess about in the baby’s first year, and you can also read our SnuzPod crib review and Bugaboo Bee 5 review.